The Soup Kitchen Knows we Are Coming!

 Elliot knew Princes Park (also known as Pig's Arse Park) was not as popular as the MCG but he envisaged other clubs playing home games at the ground and Carlton taking a cut of the takings.
 Carlton spent millions building boutique stands; Elliot even named one of them the "John Elliot Stand" in tribute to himself.
 But Elliot's pot of gold revealed itself to be a white elephant.
 In 2002, the club posted losses of $7.5 million and then $11.1 million in 2004 - most of which related to devaluing assets at Princes Park.
 Admittedly, Elliot's plan had a bit of logic behind it but fans of other clubs just couldn’t stand the idea of paying to play at Carlton's home ground.
 These clubs supported building a brand new stadium at Docklands where many of them ended up losing money, but it was still the preferred option because at least Carlton was not profiting off them.

 Self-interested players also let the glamour go to their heads and over-estimated their worth.
-In 2002, Carlton made extensive use of brown paper bags to collectively pay their players $1,400,000 more than players from any other club.
+In 2002, Carlton made extensive use of brown paper bags to collectively pay their players $1,400,000 over the salary cap.
 They players rewarded Carlton for its generosity by delivering the club the first wooden spoon in its history.
 Once the salary cap cheating was exposed, the club pleaded for mercy on the grounds that it was in financial strife and had finished last.
 The AFL was not sympathetic and so fined the Blues $900,000 and stripped them of their first two draft selections.

 After constantly being dragged through the mud, in 2009, Elliot hit back by confessing that Carlton had paid hush money to five women who said they had been raped by players in the 1980s and 1990s.
 Elliot said the payments had been made because he suspected the women were lying and it was a way to protect the club from bad publicity.
 This in turn made it a bit odd that he was bringing bad publicity to the club by confessing that rapes may have occured and the women had been bought off.
 The club was not impressed and reacted by banning Elliot from attending any events.